Skip advert

 In-depth reviews

-The evergreen Vauxhall Corsa is much more expensive than the petrol version, but is comfortable, spacious and has a solid range nonetheless
+The electric Vauxhall Corsa is much more expensive than the petrol version, but it's comfortable, spacious and has a solid range nonetheless

 Overall rating